Pyerter/TeamSorting/README.md

 The TPP program relies on Google's OR Tools.
 Here is the link to the [OR-Tools API (Java)](https://or-tools.github.io/docs/javadoc/index.html).

+To see the list of solver types, consult [this link](https://or-tools.github.io/docs/javadoc/com/google/ortools/linearsolver/MPSolver.html#createSolver-java.lang.String-).

 ## Running the Code
 To run the code, you will need a properly formatted CSV file as input.
 In the `app` folder, you can find the relevant jar files and an accompanying